jftopham/PVLoop_PINN/README.md

   - `v_i` → volume
   - `p_i` → pressure
   -
-The number of beats is automatically inferred as:

-n_beats = total_number_of_columns / 3
+The number of beats is automatically inferred as: n_beats = total_number_of_columns / 3

-Therefore, the total number of columns in the CSV file **must be a multiple of 3**.

 ### Units